priimak/til/scala/type_classes_1.md

 This class, however, unlike `JPEGImage` does not provide direct access to `width` and `height` of the image.
 Instead it provides method `dimensions()`.

-The the question is can we modify our code and method `numberOfPixels(...)` in particular so that it can accept either of these two classes.
+Thus the question is can we modify our code and method `numberOfPixels(...)` in particular so that it can accept either of these two classes.
 This is particularly important because we are unlikely to modify these external libraries and thus have to work around whatever functionality they provide.
 We also want to preserve compile-time type safety